Meet the J/121

 have the J/121.

 Handling a 40 footer with 5 or fewer crew requires a rig, sail and deck plan that simplifies sail handling.
 New technology developed for the Vendee Globe, Volvo Race and other extreme offshore sailing events, is trickling down faster than ever, particularly in new furling systems.
-The J/121 class sail inventory features an AP furling J1 jib, a hoistable furling J4 inside the forestay, a furling Code Zero flown from the bowsprit, and up to two A-sails on top-down furlers.
-Each headsail is dedicated to its own furler, meaning less hands on the foredeck and more compact sail stowage below.
+The J/121 class sail inventory features an AP furling J1 jib, a hoistable furling J4 inside the forestay, a furling Code Zero flown from the bowsprit, and an all-purpose A2 asymmetric runner with a zip hoist and snuffer takedown.
+Each headsail can be furled or snuffed, meaning less hands on the foredeck and more compact sail stowage below.
 Combine that with a mainsail on slides that can be quickly adjusted to three different sizes (via a double reef system) and you have a versatile, manageable sail combination across most wind/sea conditions.

 Versatile, Ergonomic Cockpit